IA-2 Identification and Authentication (organizational users)

 There is no way in Windows native functionality to limit a given user account from logging on at one computer or device at a time, which remains a serious security flaw and significantly increases network vulnerability.

-With UserLock organisations can prevent or limit concurrent logins to a Microsoft Windows Server-based network, per user or user group and per session type (workstation, terminal, interactive, Wi-Fi/VPN or IIS).
+With UserLock organizations can prevent or limit concurrent logins to a Microsoft Windows Server-based network, per user or user group and per session type (workstation, terminal, interactive, Wi-Fi/VPN or IIS).
 IT administrators can set granular limitations and can vary from one user to another or one group to another.